 It was okay but the view was restricted quite a bit.
 The viewing platform was positioned at an angle to the stage which meant we had a side-on view of the stage.
 There was also a large festival flag placed right bang in the middle of the big screen (closest to our platform).

 I felt this was poorly thought out and made it more difficult to see what was happening on stage.
 Especially as our view of the stage was restricted and we were relying on the big screen, but unfortunately, that didn’t work out for us.

 Food/Drink Platform Service

-A supervisor then came over with a few bar staff and asked to take our drinks order.
-We again explained it is food and drink, looking confused they tell us no. They get the supervisor to come over and she has an unhelpful attitude.
-She abruptly tells us there is no food just drinks.
+A supervisor then came over with a few bar staff and asked to take our drink order.
+We again explained that it was food and drink, and looking confused, they told us no. They get the supervisor to come over, and she has an unhelpful attitude.
+She abruptly tells us there is no food, just drinks.
 We ask her why it has been advertised as being available when it clearly isn’t, but she couldn’t answer.

 We watched Pale Waves from the King Tuts viewing platform.
 It was a lot smaller than the Main Stage platform, but it was absolutely brilliant.
 There was only one other wheelchair user when we arrived on the platform for Pales Waves.
 This platform had a much more relaxed feel so we sat and enjoyed our vegan pizzas.
 Amazing!